-Use all leftovers to avoid waste.
-There are several ways to do this.
+- Use all leftovers to avoid waste: There are several ways to do this.
 Eat the same meal twice, take lunch leftovers, or repurpose the meal into another meal that does not resemble the first meal.
 This is so simple to do, but takes a bit of planning.
 If you plan a roast one day, you can make a stew in the next few days from the leftovers.
 There are many ideas for repurposing leftovers.

-Consider making a pot of healthy soup each week that can use all of the leftover vegetables that you might be tempted to throw out before shopping.
+- Consider making a pot of healthy soup each week that can use all of the leftover vegetables that you might be tempted to throw out before shopping.
 Some of my most amazing soups have been made from my weekly refrigerator clean out.
 Make it your goal to throw away no food and see if you can accomplish this.
 You will be amazed at the money that you will save.
 A huge pot of soup will also yield lunches for most of the week as an added benefit.

 - Take up the lost art of Canning and Freezing to celebrate Earth Day.
 Start a vegetable garden, join a local CSA, or visit your local farmer’s market to purchase the freshest produce.
 Can and freeze for the coming year.
 This might mean you need to purchase canning jars, a canning water bath, pressure cooker, or a freezer, but those are one time purchases.
 My mom freezes much of her vegetables for the year, and they are nicely stacked and labeled in her freezer.

-Consider joining a local farm CSA or at least shop from your local farmer’s market.
+- Consider joining a local farm CSA or at least shop from your local farmer’s market.
 You can purchase local, freshly picked produce that has not been transported half way around the globe.
 Food tastes and smells so much better fresh picked.
 Know which foods are heavily treated with pesticides and purchase organic choices as much as you can for them.
 Organics have come down in price in the last few years and there are often sales.
 A savvy frugal shopper who does not waste 40% of his/her food purchases can afford organics!

-Recycle in any way that you can and avoid using the dump.
+- Recycle in any way that you can and avoid using the dump.
 Many communities have huge recycle programs.
 Recycle all of your papers, cans, plastics, newspapers, and magazines.
 Don’t be lazy.
 Compost your food scraps, if you have a place to do so, or get into the art of red wiggler worms!
 These are all simple to do and will save landfills.
 Don’t buy single packaged goods, but buy the largest containers possible to generate less trash.
 Get creative.

 Life is to be lived to the full, but not in excess.
 Many of you live in excess; excess weight, excess stuff, and excess bills, from overeating and overbuying, which leads to overproducing in the world.
 Please protect the earth this year by living prudently.
 Happy Earth Day for the Entire Year!